Find answers to recurring questions about OraVerse.

 The mechanism by which OraVerse accelerates reversal of soft-tissue anesthesia and the associated functional deficits is not fully understood.
 Phentolamine mesylate, the active ingredient in OraVerse, is a vasodilator that has been used in other medical indications since 1952.

 In clinical trials, OraVerse was used with four leading anesthetics containing a vasoconstrictor: lidocaine 2% with epinephrine 1:100,000, articaine 4% with epinephrine 1:100,000, prilocaine 4% with epinephrine 1:200,000, and mepivacaine 2% with levonordefrin 1:20,000.

 Q What are the contraindications for OraVerse?

 There are no contraindications for OraVerse.
 In clinical trials, OraVerse was tested in patients able to receive routine dental restorative and periodontal maintenance procedures involving a local anesthetic with vasoconstrictor.
 Pregnant women were excluded from study.
-OraVerse is not recommended for use in children less than 6 years of age or weighing less than 15 kg (33 lbs).
+Use in pediatric patients less than 3 years of age or <15 kg (33lbs) has not been established.

 Q Are there any drug interactions with OraVerse?

 There are no known drug interactions with OraVerse.